lines, the AntRay and Nostalji

 and pass through to the

-However, note that the fare card booths close early in the evening (around 19:00/7pm), and it is then impossible to buy a fare card.
+However, note that the fare card booths are open only from 07:30 am (10:00 am on Sunday) until 19:00/7pm.
+Outside of those times, it is difficult to buy a fare card.

 Riding AntRay you can